Navigation: PerfectTablePlan 6.0.2 > Reference > User interface >

 You can also change the number of Columns in the chart and control the font and colours by clicking on the button.

 Click the or buttons to paste the chart into Microsoft Word or Excel.
 You must have Microsoft Word or Excel installed.

 Click on the button to show additional options.

-You can optionally show the headers, table, section, seat, notes, meal choice, special requirements, RSVP status and group.
+You can optionally show the headers, table, section, seat, notes, meal choice, special requirements, RSVP status, group and num. in group.
 The meal choice and special requirements can be very useful for caterers.

 Click on the Title or Footer button to add/edit a title or footer for this pane.
 The Chart Title/Footer window will be displayed.
 We would really appreciate a mention of www.perfecttableplan.com in the footer!

 Click the Terms button to change the words used in the pane.